xXSirGamesXx/HungerGames/README.md

 </details>

 ===
-BIG NOTE: after every change you will have to run the command /reload
+BIG NOTE: after every change you will have to run the command /hg reload
 ===

 Commands: